tik9/cpython/logic.md

 Answer:

-CO Itallows you to select different values
+CO It allows you to select different values

 O It allows you to specify a search condition for the aggregate function O It allows you yo make the JOIN of 2 or more tables